ScratchyCat-MIT/HazardousWeatherAlert-JetsonAI/README.md

 Now that unzip is installed we can use it to unzip the file using this command.

+`unzip classificationFirstIteration.zip` or
 `unzip classificationSecondIteration.zip`

-After the file is done unziping you will need to run the model, this may take a few minutes as the model initializes and learns, you cn run the model using this command.
+After the file is done unziping you will need to find and run the model, this may take a few minutes as the model initializes and learns, you cn run the model using this command.

+First CD into the directory of the model with

+`cd classification`

+Then set the DATASET and NET variables that determine the path of your model, after

 `DATASET=data/weather`
 `NET=models/weather`